jasondegraw/View3D-SketchUp/README.md

 View3D is a program that calculates view factors for planar polygons using an adaptive integration technique.
-This plugin allows the input files for View3D to be displayed in SketchUp.
+This plugin allows the input files for View3D to be displayed in [SketchUp] (http://www.sketchup.com).

 ### Obtaining/Installation